zremek/google_filter_bubble/5_bobcatsss_2020_summary_english.md

 ## SSR distribution vs browser mode

 50 SSRs in normal mode - 37 of 73 participants saw a unique SSR 51 SSRs
-in incognito mode - 38 of 73 participants saw a unique SSR
+in private mode - 38 of 73 participants saw a unique SSR

 **More than a half of participants saw a unique set of results**